| |

 Free admission

-Education and Extension Activities
+Education and Public Activities

 1) Talk: Types and Techniques of Printmaking (in Cantonese)